Ann Arbor Area Transportation Authority (TheRide)

 Deputy CEO, Finance and Administration

-While maintaining a customer service focus, the DCEO-FA will provide the leadership, management, and oversight necessary to ensure the Authority has appropriate processes, procedures and systems in place to make informed decisions, achieve its overall aims and run efficiently, while remaining financially sustainable.
+The Deputy CEO of Finance and Administration will provide the leadership, management, and oversight necessary to ensure the Authority has appropriate processes, procedures and systems in place so that the agency can make informed decisions, achieve its overall aims and run efficiently, while remaining financially sustainable.

 Financial Management, Planning, and General Administrative Oversight

 - Lead and manage the agency’s overall financial affairs to ensure resources are effectively used to advance the agency’s overall direction, and the agency remains financially sustainable.
 Areas of oversight include but are not limited to financial planning and analysis, policy development, budgeting, accounting, monitoring and reporting, internal controls, grants, investments, cash management, payroll and capital project financing.